Skip to main content

 }

-After compilation, this will produce three layer include files with the following filenames.
-One file is created for each layer:
+After compilation, this will produce two layer include files with the following filenames.
+One file is created for each extract layer:

 1. layers_Foo_Verification.sv